Short little Quicktime of the humongous line in Ginza, Japan waiting for the nation's first Apple Store to open. Cripes.

 I also felt that a lot of what we were seeing was warmed over sentiments from the last 20 Jennifer Lopez videos.
 Never has a pop star sung so often about "keeping it real" and being just "Jenny from the Block" and other self-aggrandizing platitudes as Lopez, so much that I suspect she either a) absolutely doesn't believe it and it's just her "image," or b) she has an incredible guilt complex about being so rich and famous.

-That's the sense on display here.
-Honey barely has time to sell out and be mean to her friends--she skips out on a friend's birthday trip for a black tie party, but we're shown that she didn't know this going in--so we're never worried about her not "keeping it real."
+That’s the sense on display here.
+Honey barely has time to sell out and be mean to her friends–she skips out on a friend’s birthday trip for a black tie party, but we’re shown that she didn’t know this going in–so we’re never worried about her not “keeping it real.”

 Anyway, the previews show Alba all hoochied out with the midriff and lip gloss and this and the that, so is there a lot of that, really, for the furtive overcoat brigade?
 Nope, only at the beginning, then New York gets chilly and Honey wraps up.